jaquelina livieri

 A lyric coloratura soprano born in Rosario, she graduated from the Superior Institute of Arts at Teatro Colón.
 Awarded in numerous competitions, notable among them are the International Competition of Teatro Colón and the National Lyric Singing Competition "Enrique R. Francovigh”, both in Argentina, the International Festival of Lyric Singing "Ciudad de Trujillo" (Peru), the International Festival "Laguna Mágica" (Chile), and the Competizione Dell’Opera in Linz (Austria).

 Since her debut at the age of 16 at the Teatro El Círculo in her hometown, her career has followed a progressively upward trajectory, leading her to perform the leading operatic roles in her repertoire.
-Among the numerous titles she undertakes, notable ones include Turandot (Liù), Carmen (Micaela), Così fan tutte (Fiordiligi), Ainadamar (Margarita), Don Pasquale (Norina), Die Zauberflöte (Pamina), Un ballo in maschera (Oscar), Le nozze di Figaro (Susanna), La Bohème (Musetta), Falstaff (Nannetta), Werther (Sophie), La Traviata (Violetta), Lucia di Lammermoor (Lucia), Don Giovanni (Zerlina), Fidelio (Marcellina), Written on Skin (Agnes), Rigoletto (Gilda), and Le Comte Ory (Adele), among others.
+Among the numerous titles she undertakes, notable ones include Turandot (Liù), Carmen (Micaela), Così fan tutte (Fiordiligi), Ainadamar (Margarita), Don Pasquale (Norina), Die Zauberflöte (Pamina), Le nozze di Figaro (Susanna), La Bohème (Musetta), Falstaff (Nannetta), Werther (Sophie), La Traviata (Violetta), Don Giovanni (Zerlina), Fidelio (Marcellina), Written on Skin (Agnes), and Le Comte Ory (Adele), among others.
 She has performed in renowned venues across South America such as the Teatro Colón in Buenos Aires, the National Opera of Chile, the Palácio das Artes in Belo Horizonte, and the Teatro Municipal in Sao Paulo (Brazil), as well as the Teatro Solis in Uruguay, the Opera of Colombia, and the Gran Teatro Nacional in Peru.
 In Italy, she has graced stages at the Teatro Comunale in Modena, the Municipale in Piacenza, and the Teatro Amintore Galli in Rimini and in United Kingdon, at the Welsh Natiunal Opera.
 In Spain, she has performed at the Teatro Real in Madrid, Calderón in Valladolid, and Campoamor in Oviedo.

 With a busy concert activity, her extensive repertoire includes pieces by composers such as Mahler (Symphonies 2, 4, and 8), Beethoven (Symphony No. 9 and Egmont), Mozart (Requiem and Great Mass in C minor), Pergolesi (Stabat Mater), and Puccini (Messa di Gloria), among many others.